sebastianstrzalkowski/sebastianstrzalkowski/README.md

 - 🌱 I’m currently learning Solidity

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Java and Web3 stack and related technologies

 - ⚡ Fun fact: 2+2=4 is true but not always for accountant